STRd6/editor/source/github_auth.coffee.md

         .then (data) ->
           if token = data.token
             localStorage.authToken = token
+            console.log token
           else
+            console.log "Boo urnns"
             if localStorage.authToken
-              Q.fcall -> localStorage.authToken
+              localStorage.authToken
             else
-              Q.fcall -> throw "Failed to get authorization from server and no token in local storage" else
+              throw "Failed to get authorization from server and no token in local storage" else

 We also check localStorage for our auth token.

         if localStorage.authToken
-          Q.fcall -> localStorage.authToken
+          localStorage.authToken

         else
-          Q.fcall -> throw "No token in local storage"
+          throw "No token in local storage"

     module.exports = GithubAuth